-When creating a new study, select New then Create from template from the dropdown.
+1. When creating a new study, click the New button, then select Create a test from a template from the dropdown.

-As you would for any type of study, you should select:
+4. As you would for any type of study, click on Select Audience to choose:

 - The number of participants you are seeking for this study.